cferdinandi/adventure/content/rules.md

 {{<callout title="Example">}}
 The fighter is wearing chain mail (1 armor) and carrying a shield (+1).

 A giant slams his club into the player, doing 5 points of damage.
-The player subtracts 3 from their current HP.
+The player subtracts 3 from their Current HP.
 The armor prevented 2 HP of damage.
 {{</callout>}}